Ericson Core: Early life and education

 Core attended the Art Center College of Design in Pasadena, California, at age 16, and he then attended USC School of Cinematic Arts in Los Angeles to get a B.A. degree in film production and directing studies.
 He received a Master of Fine Arts degree in directing and cinematography, also from the Art Center College of Design.

 Career

 Core started his career as a music video director and then as a cinematographer for films like Payback, The Fast and the Furious, and Daredevil.

-Directing

-Core made his directorial debut with a true-story based sports film Invincible, on which he also remained the director of photography.
+He made his directorial debut with a true-story based sports film Invincible, on which he also remained the director of photography.
 The film, starring Mark Wahlberg, released on August 25, 2006 by Walt Disney Pictures.

 In 2015, Core directed the action-thriller film Point Break, a remake of the 1991 film of the same name, based on a script by Kurt Wimmer.
 The film starred Édgar Ramírez and Luke Bracey, and it released in the United States on December 25, 2015 by Warner Bros.
 Pictures.